argriffing/phyly/examples/JC.long.branch/README.md

 expected substitutions is used, and four endpoint scenarios are considered for each example:

- - both endpoints are observed and share identical state
  - both endpoints are observed and have different states
+ - both endpoints are observed and have the same state
  - one endpoint is unobserved
  - both endpoints are unobserved